-- 4. Have students work in groups of two or three to generate other sentences, describing other people or animals, that follow the same pattern.
-You can have students do this orally or put their sentences in writing. - 5.
-Point out the nouns and adjectives in the original sentence and ask students to identify the same parts of speech in the sentences they created.
-(Not all students will be able to do this, but having all the sentences follow the model will help them understand.) - 6.
-Continue the activity with other sentences from the story.
+4. Have students work in groups of two or three to generate other sentences, with other people or animals as the subject, that follow the same pattern.
+You can have students do this orally or put their sentences in writing.

+5. Point out the subject and verb in the original sentence (queen ate) and ask students to identify the subjects and verbs in the sentences they created.
+(Not all students will be able to do this, but having all the sentences follow the model will help them understand.)

+6. Continue the activity with other sentences suggested in Step 1 or other sentences from the story that you have chosen.